-- 13.4.2 Students at the Hebrew University enrolled in dual teaching program tracks can receive credit for earlier studies to the extent of one entire teaching program on condition that they did not receive a degree for these studies.
-That is, such students can study in only one teaching program for a degree. - 13.4.3 Hebrew University students who want to take some courses elsewhere can do so if it is coordinated with the Teaching Committee of the faculty.
-The faculty will determine the range of the studies that must be taken at the Hebrew University in addition to the courses taken elsewhere. - 13.4.4 Bachelor's degree students or holders of a Bachelor's degree who wish to study for another Bachelor's degree in the same faculty or in another faculty can receive credit for their initial degree studies for not more than one third of the courses required for the additional degree.
+13.4.2 Students at the Hebrew University enrolled in dual teaching program tracks can receive credit for earlier studies to the extent of one entire teaching program on condition that they did not receive a degree for these studies.
+That is, such students can study in only one teaching program for a degree.

+13.4.3 Hebrew University students who want to take some courses elsewhere can do so if it is coordinated with the Teaching Committee of the faculty.
+The faculty will determine the range of the studies that must be taken at the Hebrew University in addition to the courses taken elsewhere.

+13.4.4 Bachelor's degree students or holders of a Bachelor's degree who wish to study for another Bachelor's degree in the same faculty or in another faculty can receive credit for their initial degree studies for not more than one third of the courses required for the additional degree.
+The credit will be given for one additional Bachelor's degree.